pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "RecordGridMainTextCellPainter" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class RecordGridMainTextCellPainter extends RenderValueTextCellPainter {
+export class RecordGridMainTextCellPainter extends TextRenderValueCellPainter {
     // (undocumented)
     paint(cell: DatalessViewCell<AdaptedRevgridBehavioredColumnSettings, GridField>, prefillColor: string | undefined): number | undefined;
 }